LandSandBoat/lsb-wiki/LSB-Servers.md

 * **Other contact (Discord):** https://discord.gg/Xge4v6cyA3

 # Dawnbreak:
+75 cap and Generally Wings of The Goddess era with some customization/quality of life improvements. (may change cap in the future, but if raised, the leveling experience will still be like it was in Wings of the Goddess - Abyssea burns / books burns won't be a thing.
+Community will decide.)

+Exp and skillup rates boosted.
+Limited Trusts.
+Partying with humans is still preferred.
+Unrestricted level sync enabled.
+Conquest system modified to boost weaker nations regional influence.
+Inventory such as wardrobes are unlocked and expended by custom means.
+Explorer moogle enabled at level 1.
+99 AH slots expiry at 30 days.
+Mounts that can be purchased from NPCs once the chocobo license is unlocked.
+They'll be hidden in various vendors so you'll have to hunt for them.

 * **Server address:** dawnbreak.servegame.com
 * **Modified client?:** No
 * **Website:** Coming Soon
 * **Other contact (Discord): https://discord.gg/Jvkn8p7qrx**

-Generally Wings of The Goddess/Abyssea-era (Abyssea will be nerfed when it becomes enabled) with a few customizations and quality of life improvements.
-We're aiming to have:

-* 75 cap that may raise in the future, but if raised, the leveling experience will still be like it was in Wings of the Goddess.
-(Abyssea burns and books burns won't be a thing).
-Community will decide.
-* Mounts that can be purchased from NPCs once the chocobo license is unlocked.
-They'll be hidden in various vendors so you'll have to hunt for them.
-* Limited Trusts.
-At first with low population, we will have 3 trusts max, however when the population is more sustainable it will be only 1 trust and they will be nerfed so that partying with humans is still preferred.
-* Slightly weighted conquest system so that nations that end up in last place after a conquest tally will receive slightly more influence (does not affect CP) in regions.
-This way everyone doesn't have to be from Sandy to get outposts.
-* Explorer Moogles usable at level 1 so that you're not having to do that super long run to Dunes or your friends' starting nations.
-* Skill up rate slightly increased.
-* Exp rate slightly increased.
-* Mog Case matches your inventory size, Satchel unlocked, Wardrobes unlocked through missions
-* Level Sync Working Without Restrictions.
-* Increased Auction House slots (99 per person, listings last for 30 days)

 # Demiurge: